Hridaypur: Geography

 The Eastern part extends to National Highway 12.
 The western part is larger.
 West Hridaypur lacks any defined boundary.
 The western part of Hridaypur also connects to Madhyamgram Sajirhat via Kora Badamtola.

 Hridaypur is notable for the Pranavananda Matri Ashram which is an orphanage for girls following the ideals and teachings of Swami Pranavananda, the founder of Bharat Sevashram Sangha.
 The ashram also houses a school where a large number of children of the local area study.

-Hridaypur has gained fame for the genuine friendliness of its people, creating a welcoming and inclusive community that leaves a positive impression on visitors and residents alike.

 Transportation

 The National Highway 12 (Jessore Road) runs through the east of Hridaypur.
 There is a bus stop named Hridaypur More, near Dakbungalow More at the point where the Hridaypur Station Road meets the Jessore Road.
 Hridaypur railway station, which belongs to the Sealdah–Hasnabad–Bangaon–Ranaghat line serves the area.